composer/windows-setup/README.md

 <a name="Environment"></a>
 ## Environment Variables

-The installer will modify your system path for Admin installs, or your user path for User installs.
-The installer will add the path to PHP if required and the path to the installation bin directory.
+The installer will modify your system path for Admin installs, or your user path for User installs:

+* the path to PHP will be added or replaced as required
+* the path to the installation bin directory will be added

 In addition the installer will add the following to the user environment: